Tim Weston Boats

-Noosa is a slightly longer version of the boat I built with my son, in the garage in Noosa, (no surprise…).
+Get started building Noosa, a slightly longer version of the boat I built with my son, in the garage in Noosa.

-The full plans are made up of 7 PDF files.
-They include elevation drawings, template drawings, materials list, buoyancy calculations, notes, to help you with photos and tips, especially to help a first time builder.
-Click on the green button with the price, to see a list of what’s in the plans.
+The plans are 7 PDF files including elevation drawings, template drawings, material list, buoyancy calculations and build notes to help you along the way.
+Click the button (learn more) to see a complete list of what’s in the plans.

 These plans come with complete information, written to be easily understood by first time builders.